contao/docs/docs/dev/getting-started/initial-setup/symfony-application.md

 $ symfony serve
 ```

-Point your broser to the installation tool (for example https://localhost:8000/contao/install)
+Point your browser to the installation tool (for example https://localhost:8000/contao/install)
 and follow the usual installation procedure.